nulib/florence-kelley/content/legal/lawyers/levymayer.md

 ---
 title: "Mayer, Levy"
+image_file: site/DN-0000398thmb.jpg
+image_caption: "Council Chamber seen from the seating area at the back of the room."
 ---

 The man in the elegant portrait by Leopold Seyffert in the Entrance Lobby to [Levy Mayer Hall](/legal/lawyers/levymayer/#) at Northwestern University School of Law is Levy Mayer, facing a painting of his widow, Rachel Meyer Mayer who, after Levy Mayer’s death in 1922, donated $500,000 of his eight million dollar estate to build Levy Mayer Hall, giving the School of Law its first and remaining home on the downtown campus of Northwestern University.